Updated January 15, 2019

 When your customer sends the keyword to your short code they get an opt-in message that allows you to send them text messages anytime.

-You can post your keyword and short code on social media posts.
-You can print business cards with the information and deliver these cards when guests are presented with their bills or you can put it on flyers you spread around the neighborhood.
+SPREAD THE WORD: You can post your keyword and short code on social media posts.
+You can print business cards with the information and deliver these cards when guests are presented with their bills or you can put it on other printed promotions including newspaper ads and door hangers.

 Text message marketing gives you access to your customer base when you are running a special promotion, having a special event, or if you just want to send out a coupon.